minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-email_id | Email Id of the signed in customer order_id | Order Id of the signed in customer order_status | Order Status of the Order Id, 0 - RECEIVED , 1 - SHIPPED , 2 - DELIVERED , 3 - RETURN , 4 - RETURN_ACCEPTED
+email_id | Email Id of the signed in customer order_number | Order number of the signed in customer order_status | Order Status of the Order Id, 0 - RECEIVED , 1 - SHIPPED , 2 - DELIVERED , 3 - RETURN , 4 - RETURN_ACCEPTED